earth-flow/terrabox/README.md

 # 检查API Key是否存在
 python -c "
-from terralink_platform.db.session import SessionLocal from terralink_platform.db.models import APIKey with SessionLocal() as db:
+from terrakit.db.session import SessionLocal from terrakit.db.models import APIKey with SessionLocal() as db:
     keys = db.query(APIKey).all()
     for key in keys: